What Is Clicker Training For Cats? Does It Work?

 What Is Clicker Training?

-The short version of how it works is that a cat is taught that the sound of the clicker means they always get a treat or something else they really like.
+A cat is taught that the sound of the clicker means they always get a treat or something else they really like.
 You can use non-food based reinforcers as long as your cat is willing to work for it.
 For example, I trained Zoloft to go to a basket on cue using brushing as a reinforcer.
 He loved his glove brush so much that he would would do a lot to get some brushes.

 Once your cat understands that connection, you mark a behavior you want your cat to more of using the clicker and give them the reinforcer.
 You repeat this a lot and over time, your cat will begin doing the behavior more and more.
 Eventually you can add a cue to ask them to do the behavior.
 If your cat is being reinforced, by definition the behavior will increase so you don’t need to add the cue right away.